 Injury figures support the advice that the safest place to enjoy fireworks is at a large public display - far fewer people are injured here than at smaller family or private parties.

 But if you’ll be having a firework party at home, you can make the occasion fun and safe for everyone by following the Firework Code, as well as some sparkler and bonfire safety tips.

-Only adults should deal with setting up firework displays, the lighting of fireworks and the safe disposal of fireworks once they have been used.
-Children and young people should watch and enjoy fireworks at a safe distance.
+Only adults should deal with setting up firework displays, the lighting of fireworks and the safe disposal of fireworks once they have been used (and remember, alcohol and fireworks don't mix!).
+Children and young people should be supervised, and watch and enjoy fireworks at a safe distance.
 Follow these top 10 tips for a safer fireworks party: